“I want Alamance County to be the place where young people will want to settle, have successful careers, and raise their families!” —Bob Byrd

-Bob says achieving the Vision will take a concerted effort by all elected officials, parents, school employees, and the community at large.
-He points out that Alamance County, through tax dollars, provides a significant amount of the school system’s budget, including the funds necessary for facilities and teacher pay supplements.
+Bob says achieving the Vision takes a concerted effort by all elected officials, parents, school employees, and the community.
+He points out that Alamance County, through tax dollars, provides a significant amount of the school system’s budget, including the funds for facilities and teacher pay supplements.

-“When someone chooses not to live here, they end up paying property taxes somewhere else, they spend their shopping and dining dollars somewhere else, they are not supporting our local businesses, the associated sales tax revenue goes to another community, and we lose potential role models and talent that would otherwise be engaged in our churches, our schools, and our community at large.”
+“When someone chooses not to live here, they end up paying property taxes somewhere else,” Bob says.
+“They spend their shopping and dining dollars somewhere else.
+They are not supporting our local businesses and sales tax revenue goes to another community.
+We also lose potential role models and talent that would otherwise be engaged in our churches, our schools, and elsewhere in our community.”

 “We all need to work together for the desired end-result,” Bob says.
 “Together, we can make Alamance County a more prosperous community through a stronger public education system.”

-Bob is active with the NC Association of County Commissioners, where he is a member of the board or directors and serves as the Chair of the Health and Human Services Committee.
-“Serving with the commissioner’s association has given me invaluable insights on how to govern better,” says Bob.
-“The challenges we have in Alamance County are not unique to us.
-It’s been great to work closely with other commissioners across the state in solving common problems.”
+Bob was active with the NC Association of County Commissioners as a member of the board of directors and leading the Health and Human Services Committee.
+“Serving with the commissioners association gave me valuable insights on how to govern better,” says Bob.
+“The challenges we have in Alamance County are not unique.
+It was great to work closely with other commissioners in solving common problems.”

 Bob is also recognized as a “Practitioner” commissioner by the Local Elected Leaders Academy, a program of the UNC School of Government, the NC Association of County Commissioners, and the NC League of Municipalities.